Air Delivered Capabilities Directorate

 Nuclear Command, Control and Communications Integration Directorate

-This directorate, which achieved initial operational capability in December 2016, is principally located at Hanscom AFB, Massachusetts, and Kirtland AFB.
-It will eventually include personnel at Barksdale AFB, Louisiana; Fort Meade, Maryland; Los Angeles AFB, California; Hill AFB; Robins AFB; Tinker AFB; and Wright-Patterson AFB.
+This directorate is principally located at Hanscom AFB, Massachusetts, and Kirtland AFB.
+It also has personnel embedded at Barksdale AFB, Louisiana; Fort Meade, Maryland; Los Angeles AFB, California; Hill AFB; Robins AFB; Tinker AFB; and Wright-Patterson AFB.
 Once fully manned, the directorate will be comprised of about six active-duty military and 57 federal civilians.
 It is responsible for integrating the NC3 Weapon System (AN/USQ.225) across the Air Force.
 The directorate advises AFGSC on the NC3 Weapon System's technical architecture and informs key decisions regarding investment and modernization.
 The directorate is also responsible for the weapon system’s configuration management, system test, system verification, and system certification.
 In addition, its director is dual-hatted as the Air Force PEO for NC3.

 Nuclear Technology and Integration Directorate